Skip to content

 Configuring Network Adapters Using the Filter or Socket Driver#

-For best usability, performance, and reliability, Basler recommends using the pylon GigE Configurator, delivered with the pylon Camera Software Suite (version 7.1 or higher).
+For best usability, performance, and reliability, Basler recommends using the pylon GigE Configurator, delivered with the pylon Software Suite (version 7.1 or higher).
 The tool optimizes the parameters and settings of your network adapters and cameras for your operating system (Windows or Linux).
 You can use the GigE Configurator either via pylon Viewer (under Tools) for standard use cases, or via its command line interface (CLI) for advanced use cases.

 When using the pylon GigE Configurator with recommended Basler hardware, no additional configuration is needed.